On this page:

 Subpoena for Personnel Records

-A subpoena for personnel records for a current or former employee should be served to the University Cashier's Office at 459 Lagunita Drive, Tresidder Memorial Union Suite 7, Stanford, CA 94305 during the hours of 9 AM – 5 PM, Monday–Friday.
+A subpoena for personnel records for a current or former employee should be served to the University Payments Office at 459 Lagunita Drive, Tresidder Memorial Union Suite 7, Stanford, CA 94305 during the hours of 2:30 – 5 PM, Monday – Friday.
 The process server will be asked for a check for $15 (payable to Stanford University) to cover administrative costs associated with meeting the request.
 Government agencies are exempt from this charge.

 Subpoena for Student Academic Records